-Often described as “road rage,” aggressive drivers engage in reckless driving behaviors on the road with complete disregard for the safety of others.
-Aggressive driving includes tailgating, frequent lane changes, and failing to signal.
+Often described as “road rage,” aggressive driving is when operators of a vehicle engage in reckless driving behaviors on the road, often with a complete disregard for the safety of others.
+Aggressive driving includes speeding in heavy traffic, tailgating, frequent lane changes, weaving, blocking cars from passing, and failing to signal.

-Most vehicular accidents are caused by human error.
-Recklessness is knowingly taking a risk, despite understanding the potential consequences.
+People aren't perfect, so it's no surprise that most vehicular accidents are caused by human error.
+Recklessness is when a driver knowingly takes a risk despite understanding the potential consequences of their actions, which makes them guilty of the outcome.
 This includes speeding, mishandling cars with respect to the weather, and disobeying traffic signals.

 Driving Under the Influence03

 The poor decision to operate a motor vehicle while intoxicated can end in catastrophe.
-Substance abuse includes alcohol, non-medicinal drugs, and medications with impairment side-effects, like drowsiness.
-All of these may slow reflexes and decrease lack of judgement, which causes accidents.
+Substance abuse includes alcohol, non-medicinal drugs, and medications with impairing side-effects, like drowsiness, reduced hand-eye coordination, and confusion.
+All of these substances may slow a driver's reflexes and decrease their judgement on the road, which causes accidents.

 Amidst all of the distractions of today’s modern world, there are many drivers on the road who do not stay alert and focused behind the wheel.
+Phones, tablets, music devices, and even changing the radio can take attention away from the road.
 This can lead to dangerous driving practices and unfortunately, tragic consequences.

 The most common form of reckless and aggressive driving is speeding.
 Our speed limits exist for very good reasons, and disobeying them decreases a driver’s reaction time.
 Other drivers on the road will find it hard to be a defensive driver amongst people who speed, putting everyone at risk.

-Fatigue is most common during late-night driving and in those who drive long hours for a living, like truck operators.
+Fatigue and sleepiness are common causes of accidents.
+They're most common during late-night driving and among workers who drive long hours for a living, like truck operators.
 Driving tired is just as, if not more, dangerous than driving intoxicated.
 If you’re tired, pull over.
 Consequences may be severe if you don’t.

 What should I do if I’m involved in a car accident?